Raphael-Boichot/A-genetic-algorithm-for-topology-optimization-of-area-to-point-heat-conduction-problem/README.md

 Proof by the absurd shows that (2) and (6) are strictly equivalent.
 Counter intuitively, minimizing entropy (3) over the domain gives very poorly performing shapes as the definition of entropy favored high temperatures to decrease entropy.
 Objective functions (4) and (5) gives very artistic shapes.
 The codes also leads to non intuitive (but optimal) situations where the conductive matter is repulsed from the heatsink if it is not conductive enough.

+The code provides the case where the conductive matter does not has a power source, so the topology would physically represent a conductive tree sunk into an heating volume rather than stuck on a heating surface.
+Anyway, it is just a matter of changing few lines of codes to move from one configuration to another (topologies being very similar at the end).

 ## Test case
 ![test case](https://github.com/Raphael-Boichot/A-genetic-algorithm-for-topology-optimization-of-area-to-point-heat-conduction-problem/blob/main/Pictures/Test_case.png)